What is MAGS?

 Designated start dates for each circuit court are identified in the proposed MAGS Deployment Schedule.
 MAGS should be utilized to initiate, edit, and submit ALL official guidelines worksheets from an individual circuit court for all cases sentenced from the designated start date moving forward.

-The Administrative Protocol provides detailed instructions for each circuit court as they approach their designated MAGS start date.
+The Administrative Protocol provides detailed instructions regarding MAGS deployment for each circuit court .

 Development and Implementation Timeline

-MAGS began with a pilot project in the Montgomery County Circuit Court and will be gradually deployed in the remaining jurisdictions over the course of a 4-5 year period.
+MAGS began with a pilot project in the Montgomery County Circuit Court and was gradually deployed in the remaining jurisdictions.
+MAGS was deployed in the final circuit court in October 2019.
 A review of the history of MAGS is available in the Development and Implementation Timeline.